Activity restriction harmonised standard

 The 2011 Censuses for England and Wales, Scotland and Northern Ireland all used different questions on activity restriction and none of them produced comparable data on this topic.

-The 2021 Census in England and Wales plans to use this principle for activity restriction.
+The 2021 Census in England and Wales plans to use this standard for activity restriction.
 However, as this will be different from the questions used in the 2011 Census for England and Wales, the data from these two censuses will not be comparable.

 The 2021 Census for Scotland plans to use the same questions on activity restriction as the 2011 Census for Scotland.
 This means the data from these two censuses will be comparable.
 However the data will still not be comparable with data from the 2021 Censuses for England and Wales or Northern Ireland.